fangwendongcs/AI_Companion_alice/README.md

 > What does an AI companion feel like when it has a body, visible state, motion feedback, voice, memory boundaries, and interaction beyond text input?

 The current MVP focuses on the companion loop: avatar presence, user interaction, dialogue state, audio feedback, and safe backend integration boundaries.
-The goal is not to overbuild a production platform too early, but to keep the product direction tangible while gradually hardening the architecture.
+The engineering direction is deliberately staged: prove the embodied interaction first, then harden intelligence, security, deployment, and product experience without collapsing everything into one large rewrite.

-## What This Project Demonstrates
+## What I Focused On

-This project demonstrates the ability to:
+In this project, I focused on:

-- Translate an AI companion concept into an interactive product prototype.
+- Turning an AI companion concept into a runnable interactive prototype.
-- Design frontend-backend boundaries for AI capability integration.
+- Designing frontend-backend boundaries for AI capability integration.
-- Think beyond chatbot UI and explore embodied AI interaction.
+- Thinking beyond chatbot UI and exploring embodied AI interaction.
-- Structure a local MVP with acceptance criteria, API contracts, security notes, and regression scripts.
+- Managing the MVP with acceptance criteria, API contracts, security notes, and regression scripts.
-- Separate avatar loading, animation, interaction, dialogue, audio, state, and backend orchestration concerns.
+- Separating avatar loading, animation, interaction, dialogue, audio, state, and backend orchestration concerns.
-- Use AI-assisted development while maintaining staged documentation, validation, and recovery points.
+- Using AI-assisted development while keeping staged documentation, validation, and recovery points.

 ## Roadmap

-### Current MVP / Baseline
+### Current Baseline

 - Three selectable avatars: Alice, Shiro, Wambo.
 - Click interactions and motion-slot-driven feedback.